Down These Mean Streets: Race and gender

-Thomas’s autobiography suggests a kind of heteropatriarchal privilege through the presence of sexual encounters between dominant and subordinate identities.
-It is paradoxical that while this book shows how Piri enjoys of his sexual encounters with women of color, white prostitutes, or queer people of color; those sexual encounters do not affect his internalized racism and sexism.
+Thomas’ autobiography suggests a kind of heteropatriarchal privilege through the presence of sexual encounters between dominant and subordinate identities.
+It is paradoxical that while this book shows that, however much Piri enjoys his sexual encounters with women of color, white prostitutes, or queer people of color, those sexual encounters do not affect his internalized racism and sexism.
 In other words, these sexual contacts do not change Piri's mind, or other’s people minds about women, queers and queer people of color.
-Thomas’ testimonial story positions males as active and females as passive, enabling only to males subjects to invigorate their masculinity.
+Thomas’ testimonial story positions males as active and females as passive, enabling only to male subjects, to invigorate their masculinity.
 Piri in Down These Mean Streets is a black heterosexual man, who redirects his struggle against his own racial discrimination and impose it on women and homosexual men.
 An example of this is how Piri and his black friend, Brew, make women and queer folks their sexual targets.

 One key scene is where Piri and his friends go to buy weed from some transvestites.
 This scene is very ambiguous since it is difficult to say if the transvestites feminize Piri and his friends or vice versa.
 For instance, it could be argued that transvestites put Piri in a passive position since in this scene they are the clients, while Piri and his friends might be serving the role of prostitutes.
-The transvestites are the ones that as a mode of payment, provide liquor and marijuana in exchange of a sexual favor.
+The transvestites are the ones that, as a mode of payment, provide liquor and marijuana in exchange for a sexual favor.
 The response of Piri to this scene is anxiety.
 Nervous about his feminization, Piri splits his mind from his body, allowing only his body to experience pleasure.
 On the other hand, in his imagination, he places himself and his friends far from this apartment, at a rooftop party where music, young women and rival gangs occupy the atmosphere.